SteveSmith16384/SplatMultiplayer_Godot/readme.txt

 * Should work with most controllers
 * F11 - Toggle full screen
 * Esc - quit

-## Running on Linux
-You will probably need to mark the program as an executable before Linux will allow you to run it.

 ## Running on a Mac